+The form that Sissy’s owners signed when they gave up the golden retriever said it all: "No yard, no time, no money.”
 The golden dog with the noble eyes had shared all seven years of her life with a family that included children, other dogs and even cats.
 But there she stood, willowy tail wagging, at Sooner Golden Retriever Rescue.

 Welfare groups play heavier roleThe American Society for the Prevention of Cruelty to Animals recently estimated up to 1 million cats and dogs nationwide risk becoming homeless because of the economy.